greenelab/xswap-manuscript/manuscript.md

 ### Network permutation

 Network permutation is a way to produce new networks by randomizing the connections of an existing network.
-Specialized permutation strategies can be devised that permute networks while retaining chosen features.
+Specialized permutation strategies can be devised that randomize some aspects of networks while retaining other features.
 Comparing between permuted and unpermuted networks gives insight to the effects of the retained network features.
-For example, an edge prediction method that has superior reconstruction performance on a network compared to its permutations likely relies on information that is eliminated in permutation.
+For example, an edge prediction method that has superior reconstruction performance on a network compared to its permutations likely relies on information that is eliminated by permutation.
 Conversely, identical predictive performance on true and permuted networks indicates that a method relies on information that is preserved during permutation.
 Network permutation is a flexible framework for analyzing other methods, because it generates networks with identical formats to the original network.
 We propose using network permutation to isolate degree and determine its effects in different contexts.